infinum/dotnet-handbook/Testing/Testing tools.md

 #### Class Data

-With all the itches scratched and twitches sorted out, you go on with writing the tests for a different class.
+With all your itches scratched and twitches sorted out, you go on with writing the tests for a different class.
 Equipped with the test parameter knowledge you start writing another test, but just as you've defined the first two parameters, that twitch returns yet again.
 "Wait," you think to yourself, "I've seen the same parameters in that previous class.
 There must be a way to avoid this duplication once again!"

 Luckily for you, there are solutions for that as well.
-The `[ClassData]` attribute allows us to reference a class which define a list of test parameter sets.
+The `[ClassData]` attribute allows us to reference a class that defines a list of test parameter sets.
 First, we must define that class.
-The class must implement the `IEnumerable<object[]>` interface by defining what exact data will be returned:
+The class must implement the `IEnumerable<object[]>` interface and define what exact data will be returned:

 ``` c#
 public class EmptyStringTestData